Mon to Fri 9am - 9pm, Sat 9am - 7pm, Sun 9am - 1pm

 This interesting, isolated former gamekeeper's cottage lies in the Ysbyty estate, eight miles south-east of Betws-y-Coed in the Snowdonia National Park.
 The cottage, at 1,125 feet, is 450 feet above and a mile from the small village of Ysbyty Ifan where the hospital for the Knights of St John used to be situated.
 It enjoys magnificent views of surrounding mountains and moorlands.
 There is no electricity in the cottage, all services are by gas.
 The small walled garden has magnificent open views.

-Although the cottage has no electricity, a gas stove and fridge with ice-box are provided.
+Utilities/Electricals : The cottage has limited electricity supplied by a generator.
+However, a gas stove, microwave and fridge with ice-box are provided.

 The stairs in this cottage are quite steep.
 The bedroom and bathroom are on the ground floor but the cottage may not be suitable for wheelchair users.